eleniharlan/elenijr.net/_posts/recipe/2014-06-01-greek-yoghurt-and-honey-ice-cream.md

 Unsurprisingly given the amount of yoghurt consumption in our household, I've tested a few frozen yoghurt recipes over the years, but they always come out too hard or overly frozen- the flavour is good but the texture is not there.
 The alternative of making a custard-based yoghurt ice cream usually means you lose the tart fresh flavour.
 So I was excited to see a simple and promising recipe in Maria Elia's new cookbook *Smashing Plates*.

 I think you only need one [greek cookery book](http://uk.phaidon.com/store/food-cook/vefas-kitchen-9780714849294/) really to cover all your bases but Elia's book is a rare find in succeeding to bring a contemporary aesthetic to traditional Greek and Greek Cypriot dishes.
-There are some great variations on classic dishes: I'm excited about fennel tzatziki, quince skordalia, sheftalia meatballs with pine needles, pickled pigeon and pickled pigeon; I'm even tempted by the fig leaf pasta (the first and last time I made pasta four years ago I swore I'd never do it again).
+There are some great variations on classic dishes: I'm excited about fennel tzatziki, quince skordalia, sheftalia meatballs with pine needles, pickled pigeon; I'm even tempted by the fig leaf pasta (the first and last time I made pasta four years ago I swore I'd never do it again).

 ###a classic on ice